 By Rick Steves

-The biggest issue travelers have with Internet calling is finding a signal that's strong enough for a smooth call.
+The biggest hurdle travelers face with Internet calling is finding a Wi-Fi signal that's strong enough for a smooth call.
 With a solid signal, the sound quality is much better than a standard phone connection; but with a weak signal, the video and audio can be choppy and freeze up.
 If you're struggling with your connection, try turning off the video and sticking with an audio-only call.
-Or…wait for your next hotel.

-Many Internet calling programs also work for making calls from your computer to telephones worldwide.
-Most services charge a very reasonable fee — generally just a few cents per minute (you'll have to prebuy some credit).
-For example, I use Skype to make computer-to-telephone calls all over Europe.
-I use Skype to call ahead from home and reserve hotels, or while I'm traveling to confirm tomorrow's reservation without paying high voice-roaming fees.
-This is also a good, affordable way for folks back home to call you in Europe: Give them your hotel-room phone number (or, if you’re using European SIM cards, your mobile-phone number), and they can call from Skype to your phone for much cheaper than dialing direct from their landline.
+Skype, Viber, and Hangouts also work for making calls from your computer to telephones worldwide.
+Most services charge just a few cents per minute (you'll have to pre-buy some credit).
+For example, I use Skype to call ahead from home and reserve hotels, or while I'm traveling to confirm tomorrow's reservation without paying high fees.
+This is also a good, affordable way for folks back home to call you at a European number (if you don't have your US phone with you or don't want to be charged for receiving a call).
+Just give them your hotel-room phone number (or your European mobile number), and they can call you using Skype/Viber/ Hangouts for much cheaper than dialing direct from their US landline or mobile phone.